ABOUT THE EVENT

 Although many countries throughout sub-Saharan Africa have high percentages of women in elective office, regionally representation rests at 23 percent.
 Further, countries such as Zimbabwe and Kenya have set a precedent for political violence against women during elections, a trend that is rapidly spreading to East, West and southern Africa.
 With elections on the horizon for countries across the continent, it is timely to re-examine the role of women in the political arena.
 Gambia has encouragingly just appointed its second female vice president.
 Kenya and Liberia will take to the polls later this year, and Zimbabwe is slated for elections in 2018.
 Women’s participation both within elected office and as part of the larger political discussion is crucial for a thriving democracy throughout the African states.
 Teaching women how to participate in the political climate and using strategies to ensure the inclusivity of women is vital to achieving democratic ideals.

-Please join us for a screening of the documentary, Girl Child: One Woman’s Quest to Redefine Her Society, which chronicles the saga of the World Movement for Democracy’s Glanis Changachierere, an inspiring woman who fought against cultural norms to create space for young women’s political participation Zimbabwe.
-A discussion moderated by Natalie Kay with Ms. Changachiriere, Kamissa Camara, and Amanda Domingues will follow the screening.
+On February 15th, the World Movement for Democracy hosted a screening of the documentary, Girl Child: One Woman’s Quest to Redefine Her Society, which chronicles the saga of the World Movement for Democracy’s Glanis Changachierere, an inspiring woman who fought against cultural norms to create space for young women’s political participation Zimbabwe.
+A discussion moderated by Natalie Kay with Ms. Changachiriere, Kamissa Camara, and Amanda Domingues followed the screening.

 Senior Program Officer, National Endowment for Democracy